 Situated along the Potomac River in the shadow of Mount Vernon, Jeff and Amiya Veatch’s home is a study in contrasts.
 And that was precisely the plan.
-Outside, every detail—from handmade bricks to wings that appear to have been added on over the years—conveys a sense of history.
+Outside, every detail—from handmade bricks to wings that appear to have been added on over the years—conveys a sense of a modern history home.
 Inside, however, the look is classic, but certainly not colonial.
 “The goal was to make the exterior feel old, like the house has been here for 200 years, and to make the interior more youthful and comfortable,” Jeff explains.
 “I didn’t want it to be my grandmother’s house.”

 An entrepreneur and philanthropist, Veatch purchased the Alexandria property in 2011 and donated the lot’s existing house to Fairfax County Fire and Rescue for a training exercise.
 With the site cleared, he convinced his then-neighbor Larry Hirsch, a speculative-home developer and builder, to accept a rare custom project and to guide the design and construction of his new Georgian-style abode.